codeanish/leetcode/longest_substring_without_repeating_0003/README.md

 The most straight forward solution I can think of is to brute force this problem.
 For each starting character, check all the following values to see if we have a longer substring than previously.

 The other alternative approach I came up with was to go right to left to see what the longest subset was.
 Perhaps I can go back from the longest subset and see if previous values can fall into this subset?

+I've used a sliding window for my best solution here.
+The process is to iterate the right index of the window until we find a character that is already in the unique set, when there is one, remove the previous element of that type and increment the left index.
+The right index can then be incremented again until we get to the end of the string.